United Kingdom in the Eurovision Song Contest 2021: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to compete in one of two semi-finals, and qualify in order to participate in the final; the top ten countries from each semi-final progress to the final.
 As a member of the "Big Five", the United Kingdom automatically qualified to compete in the final on 22 May 2021.
 In addition to their participation in the final, the United Kingdom is also required to broadcast and vote in one of the two semi-finals.
 For the 2021 contest, the semi-final allocation draw held for 2020 which was held on 28 January 2020, was used.
 The United Kingdom was assigned to broadcast and vote in the second semi-final on 20 May 2021.

-In the United Kingdom, the semi-finals were broadcast on BBC Four with commentary by Scott Mills, Sara Cox and Chelcee Grimes, while the final was televised on BBC One with commentary by Graham Norton and broadcast on BBC Radio 2 with commentary by Ken Bruce.
+In the United Kingdom, the semi-finals were broadcast on BBC Four with commentary by Scott Mills, Sara Cox and Chelcee Grimes in London, while the final was televised on BBC One with commentary by Graham Norton in Rotterdam; it was also broadcast on BBC Radio 2 with commentary by Ken Bruce, who was also based in London.
 Rylan Clark-Neal was initially announced as one of the commentators for the semi-finals, however he was replaced by Cox due to illness.
 The British spokesperson, who announced the top 12-point score awarded by the British jury during the final, was Amanda Holden.